DepthVision: Enabling Robust Vision-Language Models with GAN-Based LiDAR-to-RGB Synthesis for Autonomous Driving: Introduction

-Therefore, we propose DepthVision: a robust, multimodal framework that enables Vision–Language Models to maintain high performance, even when the real camera signal is degraded, unavailable or unreliable, by leveraging LiDAR sensing as an alternative modality.
-By synthesizing photorealistic RGB images from LiDAR data and adaptively fusing them with real camera input, DepthVision substantially improves scene understanding in challenging conditions such as low light, occlusion, or sensor failure.
+Therefore, developing methods for processing multimodal sensors that balance the strengths and limitations of vision- and range-based data is a critical next step for the field.
+To this end, we propose DepthVision: a robust, multimodal framework that enables Vision–Language Models to maintain high performance, even when the real camera signal is degraded, unavailable or unreliable, by leveraging LiDAR sensing as an alternative modality.
+By synthesizing RGB images from LiDAR data and adaptively fusing them with real camera input, DepthVision substantially improves scene understanding in challenging conditions such as low light, occlusion, or sensor failure.
+The major contributions of our research can be summarized as follows: \begin{itemize} \item We introduce DepthVision, a multimodal framework that integrates LiDAR into Vision–Language models (VLMs) by synthesizing RGB images from sparse LiDAR data, enabling robust vision–language reasoning for autonomous driving when camera input is degraded or unavailable. \item We design a conditional GAN with a U\!-Net generator, PatchGAN discriminator, and lightweight residual refiner that produces realistic, geometry-consistent images under sparse depth by iteratively reducing artifacts and sharpening structure. \item We propose Luminance-Aware Modality Adaptation (LAMA) with two fusion strategies—global (full) and local (pixelwise)—that blend real and synthesized images based on scene luminance, down-weighting unreliable RGB in low light while preserving compatibility with frozen VLMs. \item We demonstrate on CARLA and nuScenes that zero-shot VLMs augmented with DepthVision achieve significant night-time gains on safety-critical perception and VQA-style tasks.
+Ablations and vehicle-in-the-loop tests confirm robustness and practical deployability under adverse illumination. \end{itemize}

-The main contributions are: \begin{itemize} \item A GAN-based architecture with an integrated refiner that synthesizes RGB scene images directly from sparse LiDAR range data. \item Two luminance-aware fusion mechanisms that adaptively combine real and synthetic visual inputs for robust downstream processing. \item Comprehensive experiments showing the benefits of the generated representations, enhancing scene understanding for robot operation under adverse illumination conditions. \end{itemize}
+The rest of this paper is organized as follows: Section \ref{sec:related_work} reviews the most relevant literature, including multimodal sensing and fusion, vision–language models, and GAN-based image translation.
+Section \ref{sec:method} presents the proposed \emph{DepthVision} method, detailing LiDAR preprocessing, the GAN+refiner architecture, the LAMA fusion strategy, and VLM integration.
+Section \ref{sec:experiments} describes the experimental setup including the real vehicle integration and reports results on CARLA and nuScenes.
+Finally, Section \ref{sec:conclusion} concludes with key findings, limitations, and directions for future work.